-But let’s see our Top 20 of Fuerteventura in details!
+But let’s see our Top 20 best places on Fuerteventura in details!

 Corralejo would definitely deserve more days and thanks to its services, natural surroundings, cute cobblestone streets, breath-taking beach promenades, an exceptional selection of white sandy beaches, you won’t lack ideas what to do even if you spend there a week.
 With an average population of 6000, it’s all year long a lively spot, attracting both locals and tourists of all ages.
+Indeed, Corralejo is one of the best places on Fuerteventura.
 Take a look here at our detailed guide on what to do in Corralejo!

 2. El Cotillo

 If you are looking for a cute, traditional, and calm fishing village full of charm and character, El Cotillo is your place.
 It is located on the North-West coast of the island, facing the Atlantic Ocean.
 To many people, who visit regularly, it is the nicest place in Fuerteventura as it still feels like a village, it is relatively quiet but with great restaurants, bars and its beautiful beaches.

 Tip: Don’t miss out on the view of the port with its big rock, that you can admire from the lonely bench in front of the small stone fort.